 The Early Path Series

-Now a new adventure starts!
 The Broken Violin is the first book in The Early Path Series.
-It is the story of a courageous woman doing the right thing and suffering the consequences for her actions during the Revolutionary War in the 1770s.
+It is the story of a courageous woman doing the right thing and suffering for her actions during the Revolutionary War in the 1770s.
 In spite of the odds against her survival, she not only finds safe harbor but is surprised by love.

-Unlike its sister series, The Indian Path Series (about the Indian Wars in the late 1800s), The Early Path Series features an earlier time period from the Revolutionary War in the late 1700s through the early 1800s.
-In both series, fictional characters weave through the true historical events of the times, and the books can be read in any order as each book stands alone with new characters.
+Both of my series are standalone fiction.
+The books can be read in any order as each one stands alone with new characters and historical events.
+My first series, The Indian Path Series (about the Indian Wars in the late 1800s) is a sister series to my new series, The Early Path Series (featuring an earlier time period from the Revolutionary War through the early 1800s).
+In both series, fictional characters weave through the historical events of the times.